-In the case the sampling unit was classified as forest land and different forest types were present in the sampling unit, a majority rule was used in this case, i.e. the largest forest cover is considered as forest type within the plot.
+In the case the sampling unit was classified as forest land and different forest types were present in the sampling unit, a majority rule was used in this case, i.e. the largest forest class is chosen (please click here for more details).